paritytech/polkadot/roadmap/implementers-guide/src/runtime/router.md

 HrmpEgressChannelsIndex: map ParaId => Vec<ParaId>;

 HrmpChannelContents: map HrmpChannelId => Vec<InboundHrmpMessage>;
-/// Maintains a mapping that can be used to answer a question:
+/// Maintains a mapping that can be used to answer the question:
 /// What paras sent a message at the given block number for a given reciever.
 HrmpChannelDigests: map ParaId => Vec<(BlockNumber, Vec<ParaId>)>;
 ```